huaminghuangtw/Evergreen-Notes/Permanent-Notes/Deliberate Practice.md

 **[“The Capability Gap” by Nick Saban](https://x.com/SahilBloom/status/1730586779730772302)**

-* What you're capable of, relative to what you are doing
+* What you’re capable of, relative to what you are doing
 * Better terms for “potential”
 * It requires an understanding/awareness of:
 	* Your current delivery